IBM/ibmi-oss-docs/docs/yum/README.md

 **What if I am on IBM i 7.1?**

-With the exception of a handful of packages (including Node.js), much of the software will still work, but IBM i 7.2+ is the target for this beta.
+With the exception of a handful of packages (including Node.js), much of the software will still work, but IBM i 7.2+ is the targeted release.
 Packages that are delivered for IBM i 7.1 may be rebuilt to only support IBM i 7.2+ without notice.

 # Getting Started
-**There are two parts of this beta:**
+**There are two parts of this offering:**

 - Install bootstrap tarball (bootstrap.tar.Z)
 - Install from RPM repository